 Those looking to create an overall masterplan for their finances would do well to consider the 50:30:20 rule, which provides a roadmap to create comfort — even wealth — for your future retired self.
 The first step is to figure out what your take home, or net pay, is then divvy it up this way.

-- 30% goes to wants.
-This here is the fun percentage, the one who shops for clothes, vacations in sunny climes, dines out, may even drink one-too-many on a Friday.
+30% goes to wants.
+This here is the fun percentage, the one who shops for clothes, holidays in sunny climates, dinners out, may even drink one-too-many on a Friday.
 All non-necessary expenditures fall under this umbrella.

 How much should you save a month?